This page details the Player settings specific to iOS. For a description of the general Player settings, see Player settings.

 |Preloaded Assets||Set an array of Assets for the player to load on startup.

-To add new Assets, increase the value of the Size property, then set a reference to the Asset to load in the new Element box that appears.
+To add new Assets, increase the value of the Size property and then set a reference to the Asset to load in the new Element box that appears.

-When Unity builds your app, the Unity Linker process can strip unused code from the managed DLLs your Project uses.
-Stripping code can make the resulting executable significantly smaller, but can sometimes accidentally remove code that is in use.
-For more information about these options, see documentation on Managed code stripping.
+When Unity builds your game or application, the Unity Linker process can strip unused code from the managed dynamically linked libraries used in the Project.
+Stripping code can make the resulting executable significantly smaller, but can sometimes mistakenly remove code that is actually used.
+This setting allows you to choose how aggressively Unity should remove unused code.

 |Slow and Safe||Use full exception handling (with some performance impact on the device when using the Mono scripting backend).|

-Note: Using this option with the IL2CPP scripting backend doesn’t impact performance, but it might help avoid undefined behavior on release builds.
+Note: Using this option with the IL2CPP Scripting Backend does not impact performance; however, using it can avoid undefined behavior on release builds.

 Select what type of logging to allow in specific contexts.